ec-intaros/r-rIntaros/README.md

 ### <a name="upgrade">Upgrade

-To upgrade this package to newer version of Rgeostats proceed as follows:
+To upgrade this package to newer version of RIntaros proceed as follows:

 * Login on a Ellip Workflows VM,
 * Install the required dependencies: